-It is believed she was taken to Sackers on 14th May within one of two waste collection vehicles that collected commerical waste throughout the day from 52 different locations.
-Maps marking those locations are provided.
+It is believed the newborn baby girl was taken to Sackers on the day her body was discovered.
+She is thought to have been inside one of two waste collection vehicles which picked up commercial waste throughout the day from 52 locations.

 If you would prefer to speak to someone please call 101 and ask for Suffolk Police quoting 'Op Shelby or 37/26499/20'

-Crimestoppers can also be contacted on 0800 555111 or online at www.crimestoppers-uk.org
+Crimestoppers, the independent charity, can also be used with 100% anonymity - they can be contacted on 0800 555111 or online at www.crimestoppers-uk.org